 TEST 2: Verifying The Heater Element Is Getting Ground

-The right front oxygen sensor's heater element is fed ground by red with white stripe RED/WHT wire (of the engine wiring harness HO2S 11 electrical connector).
+The upstream O2 sensor's heater element is fed Ground by the red with white stripe (RED/WHT) wire (of the engine wiring harness HO2S 11 electrical connector).

-We can do a very simple multimeter voltage test to see if ground is indeed present or not.
+We'll do a very simple multimeter voltage test to see if the RED/WHT wire is feeding the heater with ground or not.